-Applications by victims of domestic violence.
+Application by victims of domestic violence.

-- 28.(1) Jurisdiction for any proceedings under this Act shall be vested in the Resident Magistrates' Courts of the first class. - (2) An application for a protection order shall be lodged with the court and, where directed by the court shall- - (a) be supported by the affidavit of any person who can depone to matters which are relevant to the application; and - (b) require the police, a social worker, probation officer, medical practitioner, children officer or other appropriate person or authority to investigate the acts or omissions of the domestic violence and forward findings directly to court as soon as possible. - (3) If the applicant is not represented by an advocate, the court shall inform the applicant of the- - (a) reliefs available in terms of this Act; - (b) effect of any order which may be granted and the means provided by the law for its enforcement under this Act; - (c) right to also lodge a criminal complaint against the respondent if a criminal offence has been committed by the respondent; and - (d) right to claim compensation for any loss suffered or injury caused by any act of domestic violence. - (4) Upon receipt of an application for a protection order, the court shall issue an ex parte interim protection order in the first instance and shall call upon the respondent by notice in writing within fourteen days or such other period as the said notice may prescribe to appear before the court for inter-parties hearing - (5) In any case where the court grants ex parte orders, the applicant shall within five days from the date of the order, serve the order and the application on the party sought to be restrained unless the court otherwise directs.
+- 27. (1) Jurisdiction for any proceedings under this Act shall be vested in the Resident Magistrates' Courts of the first class. - (2) An application for a protection order shall be lodged with the court and, where directed by the court shall- - (a) be supported by the affidavit of any person who can depone to matters which are relevant to the application; and - (b) require the police, a social worker, probation officer, medical practitioner, children officer or other appropriate person or authority to investigate the acts or omissions of the domestic violence and forward findings directly to court as soon as possible.

-- (6) Any order for protection may be discharged, or varied, or set aside by the court on an application made thereto by any party dissatisfied with such order. - (7) Where an application made in terms of section 15, and the court is satisfied that prima facie - (a) the respondent has committed, is committing or is threatening to commit an act of domestic violence; and - (b) it is necessary or desirable to issue immediately an order to protect the applicant from serious or substantial harm or discomfort or inconvenience, whether physical, emotional or economic, which results or may result from such actual or threatened domestic violence, the court shall issue an interim protection order and where appropriate, such order may contain any direction, prohibition or award which may be contained in a protection order issued in terms of section 22.
+- (3) If the applicant is not represented by an advocate, the court shall inform the applicant of the- - (a) reliefs available under this Act; - (b) effect of any order which may be granted and the means provided by the law for its enforcement under this Act; - (c) right to lodge a criminal complaint against the respondent if a criminal offence has been committed by the respondent; and - (d) right to claim compensation for any loss suffered or injury caused by any act of domestic violence. - (4) Upon receipt of an application for a protection order, the court shall issue an ex parte interim protection order in the first instance and shall summon the respondent by notice in writing to, within fourteen days or such other period as the said notice may prescribe, appear before the court for inter-parties hearing. - (5) In any case where the court grants ex parte orders, the applicant shall within five days from the date of the order, serve the order and the application on the party sought to be restrained unless the court otherwise directs. - (6) Any order for protection may be discharged, varied, or set aside by the court on an application made thereto by any party dissatisfied with such order. - (7) Where an application is made under section 14, and the court is satisfied that, prima facie - (a) the respondent has committed, is committing or is threatening to commit an act of domestic violence; and - (b) it is necessary or desirable to immediately issue an order to protect the applicant from serious or substantial harm or discomfort or inconvenience, whether physical, emotional or economic, which results or may result from such actual or threatened domestic violence, the court shall issue an interim protection order and where appropriate, such order may contain any direction, prohibition or award which may be contained in a protection order issued under section 21.